Jelly Palm - Butia odorata

 Butia odorata arching leaf

-B. odorara arching leaf, inflorescence and fruit
+B. odorara inflorescence

 Butia odorata beaked, woody spathe previously covering inflorescence